-Lesbian, Gay, Bi or Trans (LGBT): The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Lesbian, Gay, Bisexual or gender questioning: This is not in itself an inherent risk factor for harm.
+However, children can be targeted by other children.
+In some cases, a child who is perceived by other children to be Lesbian, Gay, Bisexual or gender questioning (whether they are or not) can be just as vulnerable as children who identify as Lesbian, Gay, Bisexual or gender questioning.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-The school provides a safe space for children to speak out or share their concerns with members of staff.
-Further teaching is through the RSE and health curriculum.
+Risks can be compounded where children who are Lesbian, Gay, Bisexual or gender questioning lack a trusted adult with whom they can be open.
+School 'creates a culture' where young people can speak out or share their concerns with members of staff, children are taught the RSE and health curriculum#

 Children and the court system: Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed, and this will be stressful for them.
 Making child arrangements following separation can also be stressful and entrench conflict in families.
 Staff should be alert to the needs of such students and report any concerns to the DSL or DDSL in accordance with this policy.
+There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds, links can be found in Annex B of KCSiE.